COALAIP/specs/README.md

 Although not required, we include the `contract` property in this schema to frame the rights that are available to be transferred.
-A Party is not able to transfer more Rights than they have themselves, so a transfer of Rights can only contain permissions that are a subset of the Rights contained in the original creation of the Right or previous transfer-transaction.
+A `Party` is not able to transfer more `Right`s than they have themselves, so a transfer of `Right`s can only contain permissions that are a subset of the `Right`s contained in the original creation of the `Right` or previous transfer-transaction.

-### The LCC Assertion `Entity`
+### The RRM `Assertion` Entity

-Assets registered under the COALA IP ontology are registered by independent users, not by a trusted central authority (like a rightsholder) or a decentralized network (like the Bitcoin network) that can guarantee the validity of the data.
-We must assume that some records based on the COALA IP ontology will contain inaccurate or even fraudulent statements made by users.
-To counteract this, the LCC RRM recommends the implementation of an RRM Assertion `Entity` that evaluates claims made about the truth or falsehood of statements from participating Parties within the ontology.
+Assets registered under the COALA IP ontology are registered by independent users, not trusted central authorities (such as rightsholders) or decentralized networks (such as the Bitcoin network) that can provide guarantees for the validity of the data.
+As the ontology may potentially be exposed to an open internet and its users, we must assume that some records will contain inaccurate or even fraudulent claims.
+To counteract this, the RRM recommends the implementation of an `Assertion` entity that evaluates the truthiness of claims made by participating `Party`s.
+These `Assertion`s provide a healing mechanism that interpreters of the data can use to retrieve trustable results.

-The LCC's minimum set of required properties includes:
+The LCC's minimum set of required properties include:

-- **TruthValue**: Indicates the level of trust or "truthiness" of the claim; and
+- **TruthValue**: Indicates the "truthiness" of the claim; and
-- **ValidPeriod**: Defines the time period during which the claim is maintained (e.g from 01.01.2011 to 01.01.2015)
+- **ValidPeriod**: Defines the time period during which the claim is maintained (e.g from 01.01.2011 to 01.01.2015).

-Additionally, an RRM Assertion can have the following outgoing references:
+Additionally, an RRM `Assertion` can have the following outgoing references:

-- Links to Parties (`0 - n`; one-to-many): *Asserter*;
+- Links to `Party`s (`0 - n`; one-to-many): *Asserter*;
+- Links to `Rights`s (`0 - n`; one-to-many): *SubjectOfAssertion*;
-- Links to RightsAssignments (`0 - n`; one-to-many): *SubjectOfAssertion*;
+- Links to `RightsAssignment`s (`0 - n`; one-to-many): *SubjectOfAssertion*;
-- Links to Assertions (`0 - n`; one-to-many): *SubjectOfAssertion*; and
+- Links to `Assertion`s (`0 - n`; one-to-many): *SubjectOfAssertion*; and
-- Links to RightsConflicts (`0 - n`; one-to-many): *SubjectOfAssertion*.
+- Links to `RightsConflict`s (`0 - n`; one-to-many): *SubjectOfAssertion*.

-Visualized, an RRM Assertion `Entity` looks like:
+Visualized, an RRM `Assertion` entity looks like:

 ![](media/rrmassertion.png)

+*Note that for the outgoing references, we have expanded the `Context` parent entity to its
+subclasses: `Right`s, `RightsAssignment`s, `Assertion`s, and `RightsConflict`s*

 #### Proposed Transformation

-Since the ontology will potentially be exposed to an open internet and its users, an Assertion model in the ontology is necessary.
-It provides a healing mechanism interpreters of the data can use to retrieve a statistical truth.
-COALA IP proposes that assertions should not be made on actual models, but rather on a model's attributes and links.
+Our transformation proposes that assertions should be made directly on an entity itself rather than the single properties within an entity.

 Think about the following scenario:

 > Andy Warhol decides to use the COALA IP protocol to register his work on a blockchain.
-He's registering one of his works called "32 Campbell's Soup Cans" as a Creation and attaches a poster of the work as a Manifestation of it.
-He also creates a Right defining the licensing terms of buying the poster and attaches it to the Manifestation.
-Since Andy is not really good with computers—they were never really his type of medium—he accidentally registers a Creation of Edvard Munch's "The Scream" under his name.
+He registers "32 Campbell's Soup Cans," one of his works, as a `Creation` and attaches a poster as a `Manifestation`.
+He then assigns a `Right` to the poster, defining the licensing terms of purchase, by creating and attaching the `Right` to the `Manifestation`.
+Mistakenly, as Andy is not really good with computers—they were never really his type of medium—he also accidentally registers a `Creation` of Edvard Munch's "The Scream" under his name.

 Visually, this is what we'd end up with: